4711th Air Defense Wing: History

 The wing was organized as the 4711th Defense Wing at the beginning of February 1952 at Presque Isle Air Force Base, Maine as part of a major reorganization of ADC responding to ADC's difficulty under the existing wing base organizational structure in deploying fighter squadrons to best advantage.
 The wing assumed operational control and the air defense mission of fighter squadrons formerly assigned to the inactivating 23d Fighter-Interceptor Wing.
-The 74th Fighter-Interceptor Squadron and 75th Fighter-Interceptor Squadron (FIS), flying North American F-86 Sabre aircraft were at Presque Isle, while the 101st Fighter-Interceptor Wing's 132d Fighter-Interceptor Squadron, flying Lockheed F-80 Shooting Stars was at Dow Air Force Base, Maine, and the 134th Fighter-Interceptor Squadron, flying World War II era North American F-51 Mustangs was at Burlington Municipal Airport, Vermont.
-The two dispersed squadrons were federalized Air National Guard (ANG) squadrons that had been attached to the 23rd FIW.
+The 74th and 75th Fighter-Interceptor Squadrons, flying North American F-86 Sabre aircraft were at Presque Isle, while the 101st Fighter-Interceptor Wing's 132d Fighter-Interceptor Squadron, flying Lockheed F-80 Shooting Stars was at Dow Air Force Base, Maine, and the 134th Fighter-Interceptor Squadron, flying World War II era North American F-51 Mustangs was at Burlington Municipal Airport, Vermont.
+The two dispersed squadrons were federalized Air National Guard (ANG) squadrons that had been attached to the 23rd Wing.
 The 27th Fighter-Interceptor Squadron at Griffiss Air Force Base, another F-86 squadron, was transferred to the wing from direct assignment to Eastern Air Defense Force.
-The support elements of the 23rd FIW's 23rd Air Base Group and 23rd Maintenance & Supply Group were replaced at Presque Isle by an air base squadron and air base squadrons were activated at Presque Isle and Burlington to support the fighter squadrons at those bases.
+The support elements of the 23rd Wing's 23rd Air Base Group and 23rd Maintenance & Supply Group were replaced at Presque Isle by an air base squadron and air base squadrons were activated at Presque Isle and Burlington to support the fighter squadrons at those bases.
 The wing's mission was to train and maintain tactical units in a state of readiness to intercept and destroy enemy aircraft attempting to penetrate the air defense system in the Northeastern United States.

+27th FIS F-94C Starfire (Note: Aircraft is Lockheed F-94C-1-LO Starfire, serial 51-13555 and was the squadron commander's aircraft.
+Taken in 1955.
+This aircraft was later used by the Air National Guard and was on display at Mechanicsburg, Pennsylvania.)

-In June, the 74th FIS converted to Northrop F-89 Scorpion interceptor aircraft, but by fall its F-89Cs had been grounded and the squadron was forced to convert to Lockheed F-94 Starfires.
+In June, the 74th converted to Northrop F-89 Scorpion interceptor aircraft, but by fall its F-89Cs had been grounded and the squadron was forced to convert to Lockheed F-94 Starfires.
 In November 1952, the wing's two ANG fighter squadrons were returned to the control of their states and replaced by the 37th Fighter-Interceptor Squadron at Ethan Allen and the 49th Fighter-Interceptor Squadron at Dow.